It’s that time of year again when autism parents all over the world start to panic. What on earth am I going to buy my kids for Christmas this year?

 Often our children are unable to tell us what they would like, or unable to make a list for Santa.
 Add to that all of the changes and disruption to the regular routine the Christmas period brings, and it can be a really difficult time for the whole family.

-All we really want as parents is for our children to enjoy this time as much as possible, and to be able to give them some presents that will bring them joy.
+All we really want as parents is for our children to enjoy this time as much as possible, and to be able to give them some presents that will put a smile on their faces.

-Friends and family call you and message you asking what they should buy them.
+Friends and family call and message, asking what they should buy for them.
 It’s hard enough to come up with something you can buy, let alone what others can get them too!

 In my case neither Tommy or Jude have any concept of what Christmas is, let alone be able to come up with a list for Santa.
 They are unable to communicate what it is they would like, and they don’t really understand what presents are.
 Gifts that you might buy for other boys of their age they are completely uninterested in.
 They get left unopened for days and often never used.